Code-Institute-Submissions/Milestone-project-two-9/README.md

 ## Features

 The landing page features an embedded video which is displayed when the tutorial button is clicked.
-The tutorial is supplemented by a A shuffle button on the game page allows users
+The tutorial is supplemented by a info button on the game which summarises the rules should the player ever need to quickly check them.
+A shuffle button on the game page allows users to start a new round should they realise they are going to lose their current one.
+The game features CSS animations which transition from the board to the results screen upon winning or losing.

 ### Features Left to Impliment